Francisco Domenech

-Francisco J. Domenech (born April 29, 1978 in San Juan, Puerto Rico) is a former Director of the Office of Legislative Services of Puerto Rico (2005–2008).
-Domenech spent part of his childhood, and adolescent years, in Ocala, Florida, having attended Blessed Trinity Catholic School, and Forest High School.
+Francisco J. Domenech (born April 29, 1978, in San Juan, Puerto Rico) since January 2, 2025, is serving as the Chief of Staff of Puerto Rico's government and as the Executive Director of the Puerto Rico Fiscal Agency and Financial Advisory Authority (AAFAF, its Spanish acronym).
+He is a former director of the Office of Legislative Services of Puerto Rico (2005–2008), an attorney, and a professional political campaign manager.
+Domenech spent part of his childhood and adolescent years in Ocala, Florida, having attended Blessed Trinity Catholic School, and Forest High School.